Hellhammer: Post-breakup

-At the dawn of the next decade Noise Records released a new version of Hellhammer's debut, retitled Apocalyptic Raids 1990 A.D.
-This re-issue was augmented by two tracks off the Death Metal compilation, which was "something we always wanted to, even back in '84", claimed Tom Warrior.
-This re-release also came with a new cover design done by Martin Ain.
+At the next decade started, Noise Records released a new version of Hellhammer's debut, retitled Apocalyptic Raids 1990 A.D.
+This re-issue included two tracks off the Death Metal compilation, "something we always wanted to, even back in '84", claimed Tom Warrior.
+This re-release had a new cover design by Martin Ain.

-In November 2007, Tom Gabriel Fischer announced that the original master tapes of Hellhammer's demos (Death Fiend, Triumph of Death, and Satanic Rites) would be released as a 2CD/3LP package, titled Demon Entrails, in February 2008 with new liner notes on the complete history of Hellhammer, unreleased photos and artwork, and all tracks remastered personally by Tom Gabriel Fischer, Martin Eric Ain and Steve Warrior.
+In November 2007, Fischer announced that the original master tapes of Hellhammer's demos (Death Fiend, Triumph of Death, and Satanic Rites) would be released as a 2CD/3LP package, titled Demon Entrails, in February 2008, with new liner notes on the history of Hellhammer, unreleased photos and artwork, and all tracks remastered by Fischer, Martin Eric Ain and Steve Warrior.
 The album was released by Prowlin' Death/Century Media Records.

-In 2016, both Century Media and Prowling Death Records joint released an unreleased 7" vinyl single the band originally recorded in 1983 titled Blood Insanity.
-Tom Gabriel Fischer explained that the band contemplated releasing material they recorded at the time of the Triumph of Death demo sessions which would contain two songs.
-Unfortunately, the single languished into an unrealized state until the band's split, rendering any plans for future releases redundant.
-Fischer went on to say that it never left his mind since then and presented the idea of releasing the single to Century Media, in which the record company agreed.
+In 2016, Century Media and Prowling Death Records joint-released Blood Insanity, an unreleased 7" vinyl single the band recorded in 1983.
+Fischer explained that the band contemplated releasing material they recorded at the time of the Triumph of Death demo sessions, which would contain two songs.
+The single remained unreleased until the band's split, voiding any future releases plans.
+Fischer presented the idea of releasing the single to Century Media, to which the record company agreed.

+Around 2019, Fischer formed Triumph Of Death as a tribute to Hellhammer.
+Triumph Of Death has actively toured and played shows, and released the live album Resurrection Of The Flesh in 2023.